PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: PCA Initialization for Approximate Message Passing

-\paragraph{How PCA initialization influences AMP.} The form of the memory coefficient $\sb_{t,1}$ in the AMP iteration and the expression for $\sigma_{s, t}$ in state evolution are different from those in \cite{fan2020approximate} for an AMP with initialization independent of $\bW$ (compare \eqref{eq:sbtdef} and \eqref{eq:sq_sigma_st} in this paper with (1.15) and (1.17) in \cite{fan2020approximate}).
-This is in stark contrast with the case of Gaussian noise, where the spectral initialization affects only the first iteration of AMP \cite{montanari2017estimation}.
-This difference is due to the fact that, in a rotationally invariant model, the AMP iterate at step $t$ depends on \emph{all} previous iterates, while in the Gaussian case it depends only on the iterate at step $t-1$.
-Thus, one can interpret the new form of $\sb_{t,1}$ and $\sigma_{s, t}$ as a memory of the PCA initialization.
+\paragraph{How PCA initialization influences AMP.} The form of the memory coefficient $\sb_{t,1}$ in \eqref{eq:sbtdef} reflects the PCA initialization of the AMP iteration.
+PCA initialization can be interpreted as the result of a first AMP phase with linear denoisers (see the proof sketch in Sec. \ref{sec:proof_sketch}).
+The coefficient $\sb_{t,1}$ multiplying the initialization $\bu_1$ represents the cumulative effect of this first AMP phase leading to the PCA estimate.
+The main differences from the AMP algorithm in \cite{fan2020approximate} (where the initialization is independent of $\bW$) are the expressions for the coefficient $\sb_{t,1}$ and the state evolution parameters $\sigma_{s, t}$ (compare \eqref{eq:sbtdef} and \eqref{eq:sq_sigma_st} in this paper with (1.15) and (1.17) in \cite{fan2020approximate}).
+One can interpret the new form of $\sb_{t,1}$ and $\sigma_{s, t}$ as a memory of the PCA initialization.
+For the special case of Gaussian noise, the spectral initialization only affects the first iteration of AMP \cite{montanari2017estimation}.
+This is due to the fact that, while in a rotationally invariant model the AMP iterate at step $t$ depends on \emph{all} previous iterates, in the Gaussian case it depends only on the iterate at step $t-1$.